 A filename with positions for the N molecules can be given with positions.
-The file must contain exactly N-times molecular positions that must all fit within the simulation box.
+The trajectory-like file must contain exactly N frames with molecular positions that must all fit within the simulation box.
 Only positions from the file are copied; all other information is ignored.
+When using positions, keepos should be set to true.
+See also this issue on github.